soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 ### The investigation alerts page

-When you select the **Alerts** tab for an investigation, you go to a page that shows ALL alerts relevant to the investigation.
+On the **Alerts** tab for an investigation, you go to a page that shows ALL alerts relevant to the investigation.
 Details include the alert that triggered the investigation as well as other alerts, such as risky sign-in, mass download, etc., that are correlated to an investigation.
 From this page, a security analyst can also view additional details on the alerts themselves.

 ![AIR alerts page](media/air-investigationalertspage.png)